libexpat/libexpat.github.io/content/pages/hashtables.md

 resized when we add more entries, and does not need to know the size of keys or table entries in advance.
-The last reason there may look like it's unnecessary &mdash; surely we know the size of `NAMED` at compile time &mdash; but we will see later why we want the flexibility.
+The last reason there may look like it's unnecessary &mdash; surely we know the size of `NAMED` at compile time? &mdash; but we will see later why we want the flexibility.

 Hash tables are initialised using the function `hashTableInit()`